docker/docs/get-started/05_persisting_data.md

 ### See this in practice

-To see this in action, we're going to start two containers and create a file in each.
+To see this in action, we're going to run two containers and create a file in each.
 What you'll see is that the files created in one container aren't available in another.

-1. Start an `ubuntu` container that will create a file named `/data.txt` with a random number between 1 and 10000.
+1. Run an `ubuntu` container that will create a file named `/data.txt` with a random number between 1 and 10000.

     ```console